0 Comment

 Hence, organizations should ensure that these policies and expectations align with the business’s operating philosophies.

-So, the culture would reflect the corporate values of the organization.
+S, the culture would reflect the organization’s corporate values.

 It would also ensure that the virtual teams are integral to the organization.